rancilio-pid/clevercoffee/README.md

 ## Version
 The next version is going to be 3.1.0 (xx.09.2022)

-## What is possible after adding to your espresso machine?
+## What is possible after installation into your espresso machine?
  * Control of the brewing temperature with an accuracy of up to +/- 0,1°.
  * Reach the target temperature within 8 to 12 minutes after switching on (you should however wait a bit longer, e.g. 20 min depending on the machine to heat up brew head etc.)
  * **NEW** Control all parameters and see temperature and heater graphs on a web page hosted on the ESP controller